MicrosoftDocs/power-automate-docs/articles/ui-flows/create-processes.md

 ## Run WinAutomation processes from Power Automate

-Once you have defined your automation script in WinAutomation, you can run it from a flow in Power Automate using UI flows’ support for launching applications like the command prompt.
+Once you have defined your automation script in WinAutomation, you can run it from a flow in Power Automate using UI flows’ support for launching applications with the command prompt.
 To learn more about creating and testing UI flows, you can go [here](https://docs.microsoft.com/power-automate/ui-flows/create-desktop).

 ### Running WinAutomation processes

 To run a WinAutomation process without the Console environment, you can use the WinAutomationController.EXE command.
 This process in located in the WinAutomation installation folder and can be launched from the **Command Prompt** in Windows.
 While it has many useful parameters, to launch the automation, you will use the ‘/start’ flag which will start the specified process.
 Here's an example of the command: **WinAutomationController /start processPath**

 *processPath* is the path in the WinAutomation Console for the Process, from a base directory of My Processes in the Folders Pane on the left side.
-So, if your Process is in the My Processes directory, the name of the Process is sufficient.
 If you have put the Process in a subfolder, you will need to include that information in the processPath.
-Note that if processPath contains spaces, it should be enclosed in double quotes (e.g. WinAutomationController /start "/My Robots/../../process").
+Note that if processPath contains spaces, it should be enclosed in double quotes (e.g. WinAutomationController /start "/My Robots/../../processName").

 ### Launching WinAutomation processes from UI flows